finefin/ytdl/README.md

-# YouTube MP3 Downloader
+# (not just) YouTube MP3 Downloader

-A simple Node.js script that downloads YouTube videos and converts them to MP3 files using yt-dlp.
+A simple Node.js script that downloads videos and converts them to MP3 files using yt-dlp.

 ## Features